gdroumpalis/Electro2/README.md

 # Electro2
 Revamped Electro

 This is the next version of Electro App.
-An gui for the Megaman Renderer(MRenderer).
+A gui for the Megaman Renderer(MRenderer).